8BitJustin/Portfolio-Website-2017/README.md

 # Portfolio-Website-2017

 This is another attempt at building a personal portfolio website.
 However, this is the one that will finally be finished (the others are 'done', but I've learned more to deem them obsolete).
+Although this was first committed to github on August 19, this was first created around August 15-16.

 Using the slider page setup, I'm making a 5 slide page, that when each navbar item is clicked, it will scroll to that slide.
 With this, I'm using the usual HTML, CSS, and JS, but I'm also using Bootstrap as well as jQuery.
 PHP will be used for the contact page.